Employer NI rise 2025: what it means for tradespeople

 Strategies to manage increased costs

-Tradespeople might consider these strategies to handle rising NI costs:
+Tradespeople might consider various strategies to handle rising NI costs effectively.
+Planning and foresight can turn potential challenges into manageable changes:

 Exploring alternative employment models